ArbitrumFoundation/docs/docs/why-governance.md

 1. If there's a critical vulnerability that can be exploited, it's counterproductive to broadcast it on the public governance forum before it has been mitigated.
 2. The fix to such a vulnerability should go into effect immediately and not have the several weeks' delay of typical governance changes.

 The Security Council is bound by [The Constitution of the ArbitrumDAO](./dao-constitution.md) to only use its powers when necessary for these sorts of emergencies, and to issue a <a data-quicklook-from='transparency-report'>transparency report</a> when appropriate whenever its powers are used.
-To keep the Security Council in check, the DAO votes in semi-annual elections (split by cohorts) for the Security Council's members.
+To keep the Security Council in check, the DAO votes in annual elections (split by cohorts) for the Security Council's members.

 The Security Council can also trigger non-emergency upgrades, such as routine software upgrades and maintenance.
 These upgrades don't require a DAO vote to pass; they instead go through a delay period before taking effect, giving users time to opt out by withdrawing (as with decentralized DAO upgrades).